Substation Design Engineer Jobs in USA with Visa Sponsorship

 Does substation design engineer qualify as a specialty occupation for H-1B purposes?

 Yes.
 Substation design engineering consistently qualifies as a specialty occupation because it requires at minimum a bachelor's degree in electrical engineering or a directly related field.
-USCIS has approved H-1B petitions for this role across utilities, EPC firms, and consulting engineers.
+USCIS has approved H-1B visa petitions for this role across utilities, EPC firms, and consulting engineers.
 The technical nature of protection and control design, relay coordination, and power systems analysis supports the specialty occupation argument clearly.

 Which employers sponsor H-1B visas for substation design engineers?